vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 - [Install the vSphere Client Plug-ins](install_vic_plugin.md).
 - Log in to vSphere Integrated Containers Management Portal.
 For information about the management portal, see [Configure and Manage vSphere Integrated Containers](../vic_cloud_admin/).
 - If necessary, you can reconfigure the appliance after deployment by editing the settings of the appliance VM.
 For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.md).
+- If you need to deploy multiple appliances, you can use the registration API to register appliances with the Platform Services Controller.
+For information about the registration API, see [Register the Appliance with the Platform Services Controller by Using the Registration API](ova_reg_api.md).

 **Troubleshooting**